Skip to content

 How current is this, doesn't AI change every week?

 On purpose, the core of this page never names "this week's model."
 The economics, failure modes, and sovereignty questions are structural and stay true for years.
-The fast-moving stuff (newest models, fresh benchmarks, new regulation) lives in a separate, clearly-marked LIVE layer that updates itself.
+The fast-moving stuff (newest models, fresh benchmarks, new regulation) lives in a separate, clearly marked LIVE layer that updates itself.
 That way you always know exactly how much to trust each part.
 Figures here were last reviewed in June 2026.

 We're not a big enterprise.
 Does this apply to us?